6godpro/alx-higher_level_programming/0x05-python-exceptions/README.md

 # Python - Exceptions

 In this project, I learned handling errors and exceptions in Python with `try` and `except`.
-I also continue to grow my knowledge in Reading Python ByteCode and writing CPython codes.
+I also continued to grow my knowledge in Reading Python ByteCode and writing CPython codes.

 ## Tests :heavy_check_mark: